-The paper \cite{trinity} also proved that the sandpile group of the medial digraph of a plane graph has a canonical simply transitive action on spanning trees.
-Indeed, one can think of (characteristic vectors of) spanning trees as chip-configurations for the medial digraph.
-It was proved in \cite{trinity}, that spanning trees represent the linear equivalence classes with $|V|-1$ chips for the medial digraph, hence the sandpile group of the medial digraphs acts on them by addition.
-The Bernardi action agrees with this action via the isomorphism of the sandpile group and the medial sandpile group.
-If the embedding is not into the plane, both elements of the above picture break down: The sandpile group of the medial digraph is no more isomorphic to the sandpile group of $G$, and spanning trees are no more a system of representatives of a coset of the medial sandpile group.
+If the embedding is not into the plane, both elements of the above picture break down: The sandpile group of the medial digraph is no more isomorphic to the sandpile group of $G$, and spanning trees are no longer a system of representatives of a coset of the medial sandpile group.
 However, as it turns out, the medial sandpile group still has a canonical action on the quasi-trees.